Skip to main content

 Assets Tagging System

 Assets are the creative building blocks of your campaigns: images, videos, ad copy, lead forms, and logos.
-Every channel requires its own type of assets.
-For example, TikTok campaigns need vertical video, while LinkedIn favors static images with professional ad copy.
+Each advertising channel requires different types of assets.
+For example, TikTok needs vertical videos, while LinkedIn performs best with static images and professional ad copy.

-With asset tagging, you upload a creative file once and assign it tags (e.g., Profile: Nursing Assistants or Channel: Meta).
-These tags automatically make the asset available across all relevant campaigns, profiles, and channels.
+With asset tagging, you upload a creative once and tag it (e.g., Profile: Nursing Assistants or Channel: Meta).
+These tags automatically make the asset available across all relevant campaigns, profiles, and channels, ensuring consistency, relevance, and scalability.

 Let’s get started 🚀